Acemad/NDLogAnalysis/README.md

 ## Design

-The program is structured in a very simple way, queries are stored in `queries.py` and imported by `analysis.py` which provides and interactive text-based interface allowing the user to choose which query to execute.
+The program is structured in a very simple way, queries are stored in `queries.py` and imported by `analysis.py` which provides an interactive text-based interface allowing the user to choose which query to execute.

 Sorting / filtering data is done on the database side, our program is only concerned by querying the database and correctly displaying the output of the queries.
 Therefore, we've implemented a generic database query function `queryDB()` and functions to display the results of that function `printResults()` and `printResultsQ3()`.